Bamboo and Woven Wood Shades

 Unlined woven wood shades

-Add elegant texture and a little extra privacy to large windows with unlined woven wood shades:
+Add elegant texture and a little extra privacy to large windows with unlined woven wood shades

 Unlined woven wood shades paired with drapery